Writing information messages

 Speak like a human to humans

-Consider the recipients.
-Are they technical people or have otherwise sufficient domain knowledge?
+Are the users technical people or have they otherwise sufficient domain knowledge?
 Use common words in plain sentences.
-Avoid abbreviations, jargon and a unique tone of voice; they don’t make us sound more competent, but the readers feel stupid.
+Avoid abbreviations, jargon and a unique tone of voice; they don’t lighten the mood or make us sound more competent.

 Consider context

 Know where the message ends up.
 Use words that match those in the interface.
 Are there other messages nearby?
-Can we omit the information the interface provides?
+Can we omit information already present in the interface?

 Deviation and downtime are opportunities